Gadchiroli

 By Air

-The nearest airport to Gadchiroli is Dr. Babasaheb Ambedkar International Airport in Nagpur, approximately 250 kilometers away.
+The nearest airport to Gadchiroli is Dr. Babasaheb Ambedkar International Airport in Nagpur.
 From the airport, you can hire a taxi or use public transportation to reach Gadchiroli.

 By Train